 Versions of the Arthurian Camelot sagas have been whispered, versed, sung, recited, written and filmed for at least nine centuries.
 Co-writing the script with Rospo Pallenberg, director John Boorman based their take mainly on Thomas Malory’s account from the mid 1400s.
-Trying to cram in as much as possible it becomes a jumble, worsened by hatchet-whacked editing jumps from one segment of story time to another that make it hard to follow.
+Trying to cram in as much as possible it becomes a jumble, worsened by hatchet-whacked editing that makes it hard to follow by jumping from one segment of story time to another.
 Along with an ale-load of Malory, various threads of interpretation from other time periods and sources are woven in.
 The pretentious dialog is often laughable.

 self-defense response to this (it was seven years earlier).
 The “SIRE!” shouters include then-unknown, now old & familiar faces Gabriel Byrne, Liam Neeson and Patrick Stewart.

-Boorman’s art directors opt for a stagy look, the costume designers run wild–and their creations are both inspired and magnificent as well as absurd–these are the shiniest, clankiest suits of armor in movie history.
+Boorman’s art directors opt for a stagy look.
+The costume designers run wild; their creations are both inspired and magnificent as well as absurd—these are the shiniest, clankiest suits of armor in movie history.
 The boxy, ethereal framing also highlights how under-populated the settings are: you’re constantly reminded you’re looking at people playing make-believe in costumes, so tension is dissipated in the action scenes.
 You don’t go to a movie to watch a play.

 The eye-catching costumes grace one of the decidedly positive aspects of the film, its densely rendered color.
 Most of Alex Thomson’s cinematography is lovely, as Boorman’s movies always look like a million bucks (this cost $11,000,000).
 Trevor Jones score works, especially when he adds a dash of “O Fortuna” from “Carmina Burana” to fire up some of the sallying.